Philippines Troops Take Stronghold

 One soldier was killed and seven wounded in Friday’s fighting, bringing the government toll to six dead and 32 wounded since about 1,500 government troops launched the rescue operation a week ago, officials said.

-Some 21 hostages were seized Sunday from a Malaysian resort island of Sipadan and believed taken to near the Philippine town of Talipao on Sulu island, about 50 miles southwest of Basilan.
-Officials said at least some of the kidnappers are members of the Abu Sayyaf, but no direct link has been made since the group is loosely connected.
+The hostages were taken to near the Philippine town of Talipao on Sulu island, about 50 miles southwest of Basilan.
+Officials said at least some of the kidnappers are members of the Abu Sayyaf, but no direct link has been made because the group is loosely connected.

 Police said the hostages had been divided into four groups.